-The Harman Kardon system employs Logic7 surround software with a full equalizer, internal hard drive, and even Spotify built in to get the most out of the 16-speaker, 464-watt system with two bass speakers under the front seats.
-What does seem to be missing is Android Auto, a 3.5 mm aux input jack, and CD player, which most consumers can live without.
+The BMW 3-Series Harman Kardon system employs Logic7 surround software with a full equalizer, internal hard drive, and even Spotify built in to get the most out of the 16-speaker, 464-watt system with two bass speakers under the front seats.
+What does seem to be missing in the BMW 3 Harman Kardon system is Android Auto, a 3.5 mm aux input jack, and CD player, which most consumers can live without.
 If you’re a CEO and can’t live without equipping your BMW with the Executive Package, then a fun feature is thrown in called Gesture Control which will let you control volume and skip songs with a twirl or swipe of your hand.

-After spending time with the Harman Kardon equipped M340i, Charlie concluded the system doesn’t seem to stack up to the Volvo V60’s more expensive system from Bowers & Wilkins or the ELS system in Acura’s TLX, which are both more affordable vehicles.
+After spending time with the BMW M340i Harman Kardon system, Charlie concluded the system doesn’t seem to stack up to the Volvo V60’s more expensive system from Bowers & Wilkins or the ELS system in Acura’s TLX, which are both more affordable vehicles.
 The bass isn’t very powerful in standard settings, but if “bumped up” halfway, it’s much more prominent though not quite enough to meet elite systems in competing vehicles.
-The speakers are good, but the mixing needs work, so it’s possible it’s not that Harman Kardon makes bad speakers but rather that BMW didn’t engineer the speakers to be used to their highest potential.
+The BMW 340i speakers are good, but the mixing needs work, so it’s possible it’s not that Harman Kardon makes bad speakers but rather that BMW sound system engineers didn’t tweak the speakers to be used to their highest potential.